-Provisional admission is possible on the basis of a current transcript of records; at least 150 credit points in the B.A. with at least grade "3" must have been obtained; proof of English language skills must be submitted; the Bachelor’s thesis must be finished or almost finished, and a report or recommendation by the professor tutoring the B.A. thesis must be submitted; and the entrance colloquium must be successfully completed.
-Provisional admission is valid for 12 months.
+Provisional admission is possible on the basis of a current transcript of records; at least 80% of the required for the bachelor's degree CP (normally 144 credit points) must have been obtained; the Bachelor’s thesis must be finished or almost finished.
+Provisional admission is valid for 6 months.

 The aptitude test for this study programme only involves checking that the admission requirements have been met.

 ||Admission to programme is not restricted.

 to the top

 - if you are not already enrolled at Goethe-University Frankfurt:

 a university entrance qualification (e.g. A-Levels)

 - transcript of records or equivalent document listing the content of the study programme

 - if the Bachelor's degree has not yet been completed:

 - a transcript of records or equivalent document listing the content of the study programme and average grade